REG - 70.00.2 Data and Information Regulation

 5.3.1 Chief Information Security and Compliance Officer

 5.3.2 Data Owners and Data Custodians are collectively responsible for the management of all University data.
-Their decisions with regard to University data management must be made in compliance with this regulation and other University policies, regulations and rules and applicable state and federal laws and regulations.
+Their decisions about University data management must be made in compliance with this regulation and other University policies, regulations and rules and applicable state and federal laws and regulations.

 5.4 Data Custodians